My first memory as a human being is waking up from a night terror.

 Now, these practices I’ve just mentioned above had a positive impact on my mental and physical well-being for sure.
 But there was still a key component missing; something in my foundation was crumbling.
 And I could no longer ignore it.

 In 2019, I came upon the practice of Yoga Nidra, which essentially is a practice of ‘wakeful sleep.’
-It’s like a guided meditation that drops you into a deeply restful place, although you remain awake.
+It’s a guided meditation that drops you into a deeply restful place, although you remain awake.
 This form of meditation can be done any time of the day, and I found it to be incredibly healing and transformative.
 I was now equipped with this practice that I could lean into on my draggy days.
 “Waking up” from a Yoga Nidra practice, I was finally able to enjoy and soak in this sense of restfulness that I was unable to resource in my nightly sleep.
 Yoga Nidra gifted me with an embodied reference for how it is to be truly nourished by rest.

 I believe that how we are breathing is a key indicator of how our nervous system is responding — or how we are responding — in any given situation.
 So if we’re not breathing well, something is going on in that situation, or in that relationship, that is causing our bodies to have a disruptive reaction.